canyoldas0/amazon_clone/README.md

 # amazon_clone

-It's a Amazon clone project with Node.js and Flutter.
+It's an Amazon clone project with Node.js and Flutter.

 ## Getting Started